Tori Spelling Talks About ‘Beverly Hills 90210’ Reboot: ‘We’re All Really Excited To Get Back To Work’

 FRI-YAY!
 This Unicorn ????
 Mom couldn’t be more excited that it’s about to be the weekend… I miss my kiddos! .
 I’m so proud of all the amazing things my 4 oldest babes accomplish while they are in school Monday thru Friday.
 And, I’m so grateful for our school and amazing teachers that teach, care, and love them all week long but I do long for the weekends when I can spend 24/7 with all 5 of my kiddos… .
 They grow up so quickly that at this young precious time I hate missing a moment with them.???????????????????? .
 Anyone else feel the same way? . #CantWaitForPickup #friyay #unicornbabies #mamaoffive . .
 Unicorn Glam Squad… Makeup by @carissamariee_beauty Hair style by @alexiakaranikolaou .
 Hair color, cut, and extensions by @laurarugetti / @thebeautycan .
 Lips ???? #powerlips colors #perfection and #breadwinner by @beautywithtorispelling www.beautywithtori.com

-It has yet to be confirmed who from the original cast will join the revival aside from Spelling herself but the actress shares that Luke Perry, who played Dylan McKay, will most likely just do a few cameos since he is also currently starring on Riverdale.
-Additionally, she says that she would love to see Shannen Doherty return but they are still working to put all of the final pieces together.
+It has yet to be confirmed who from the original cast will join the revival aside from Spelling, but the actress shares that Luke Perry, who played Dylan McKay, will most likely just do a few cameos since he is also currently starring on Riverdale.
+Additionally, she says that she would love to see Shannen Doherty return, but they are still working to put all of the final pieces together.

 Last month, Spelling and her husband, Dean McDermott, were in the news after Spelling posted what was supposed to be a sweet family photo.
 As the Inquisitr shared, Tori posted a photo of herself, Dean, and their five children — Liam, 11, Stella, 10, Hattie, 7, Finn, 6, and Beau, 1.
 In the photo, the family appears next to family friend Ian Ziering, his wife, and their two kids at a screening of A Dog’s Way Home.